Andromachi Papanikolaou: Early life

 Born Andromachi Mavrogeni, Papanikolaou was the descendant of the Phanariote Mavrogenis family, which made history fighting against the Ottomans in the Greek War of Independence.
 She received a good education, could speak French and could play the piano.
 She met her husband Georgios on a ferry boat journey to Athens, and he fell in love with her charming personality.
 Papanikolaou eloped with her husband shortly after he obtained his PhD in zoology at the University of Munich in 1910.
 After returning to Greece following the death of Georgios' mother, the couple emigrated to New York City on October 9, 1913.
 Neither Papanikolaou or her husband spoke English, and they had between them only $250, the amount then required to enter the U.S. Papanikolaou took a job at Gimbel's Department Store as a seamstress, sewing buttons for $5 per week.
-Her husband took a series of odd jobs before obtaining a position at New York University's Pathology Department and Cornell University Medical College's Anatomy Department, where Papanikolaou joined him as an unpaid technician.
+Her husband took a series of odd jobs before obtaining a position at New York Hospital's Pathology Department and Cornell University Medical College's Anatomy Department, where Papanikolaou joined him as an unpaid technician.